Cars Brands that start with B

 Bristol Cars Logo

-Among the manufacturers of luxury cars, the British brand for the production of cars – Bristol Cars, founded in 1945, stands out.
-It was created as an offshoot of the Bristol Airplane Company (BAC) auto brand.
-The decision was made by the management together with AFN Ltd and Frazer Nash.
-In 1946, the brand’s first product, Bristol 400, was released, producing 700 units, including a convertible body.
-Several series of Type models were produced with BMW and Chrysler propulsion systems.
-From 2004 to the present, the Fighter model has been produced.
+Among the manufacturers of luxury cars, a British car brand stands out – Bristol Cars, founded in 1945.
+It was created as an offshoot of the Bristol Airplane Company (BAC) automobile brand.
+The decision to do so was taken by the company’s management in conjunction with AFN Ltd and Frazer Nash.
+In 1946, the brand’s first product, the Bristol 400, was produced in a number of 700 units, including a convertible body.
+Several series of Type models with BMW and Chrysler powerplants were produced.
+A Fighter model has been produced from 2004 to the present day.

 British Leyland Motor Corporation Ltd (BLMC)